 The MACH-NC Meta-Analysis of chemotherapy in head and neck cancers included 100 randomized trials, 19,248 patients having resectable or unresectable disease.
 They concluded that with longer follow-up, CCRT is superior compared to induction chemotherapy followed by RT in HNSCC and the addition of induction chemotherapy did not increase overall survival.

 The role of primary chemotherapy in resectable oral cavity squamous cell cancer was studied by Licitra et al (explained before).
-Though they observed no significant difference in locoregional recurrence, distant metastasis, 2nd primary or 5-year overall survival, need for a destructive surgery (like mandibulectomy) was less in patients who received NACT prior to surgery.
+Though they observed no significant difference in locoregional recurrence, distant metastasis, 2nd primary or 5-year overall survival, the need for a destructive surgery (like mandibulectomy) was less in patients who received NACT prior to surgery.
 Also, patients who have shown a good clinical response after NACT had a better 5-year overall survival than those with poor response to NACT.

 Another similar study by Zhong et al regarding role induction chemotherapy prior to surgery observed that patients with favorable pathologic responses had improved outcomes compared to those with unfavorable pathologic responses and to those who received upfront surgery.
 But there were no significant differences in overall 5-year survival rates.